adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter4/recipes.md

 a rather convoluted method that ends up being Base-64 encoded).
 If you do not get this right, you will instead get a rather cryptic message about the query parameter for the HTTP request being wrong.

-## Download a File from Blob Storage
+## Downloading a File

 You can similarly download a file from blob storage.
+The basics (such as the SAS token generator) are exactly the same as before.
 To do the basic form:

 ```csharp
     // Get the SAS token from the backend